jerickjoe111/launch-school/JS230/02a_events.md

 2. In the **target phase**, non-capturing listeners are invoked on the target object on which the event was fired originally.
 3. The **bubbling phase**: Most events on documents 'bubble': after the listeners on the target phase are invoked, the listeners for this type of event, if any, registered on the target's parent are invoked, and then again, if any, the listeners on the parent's parent are also invoked, and then this process continues up to the `Document` and the `Window` object.
 This event propagation phase is like the capturing phase in reverse.

-It's very important to remember that the browser lets the event go through the capturing and bubbling phases before it does the default action of the event (like loading a new page after clicking on a link), but if there's any listener on the path with a `preventDefault()` invocation, then that default action will be prevented.
+It's very important to remember that the browser lets the event go through the capturing and bubbling phases before it does the default action of the event (like loading a new page after clicking on a link), but that default action will be prevented if there's any listener on the path with a `preventDefault()` invocation.

-### Delegation

-Although not very intuitive at first, event propagation allows us to implement _event delegation_: Thanks to the 'bubbling' phase, we can register a single listener on a common ancestor element and handle the event response from there, instead of having to add individual listeners to each element, which can lead to extremely confusing code and/or become memory-heavy (we would be creating different functions objects for each different element).

 The vast majority of events bubble, except `'focus'`, `'blur'`, and `'scrolls'` (meaning that listeners for them have to be registered as capturing listeners via the `addEventListener` third argument).
 The `'load'` event on document elements bubbles, but it stops at the `Document` object, not propagating into the `window` object.

 Capturing listeners can be very helpful when we want to inspect an event before it is dispatched to its target, for instance when debugging.
 Other common use for event capturing is for handling mouse drags.

+### Delegation

+Although not very intuitive at first, event propagation allows us to implement _event delegation_: Thanks to the 'bubbling' phase, we can register a single listener on a common ancestor element and handle the event response from there, instead of having to add individual listeners to each element, which can lead to extremely confusing code and/or become memory-heavy (we would be creating different functions objects for each different element).

 We can create our own custom events with the `dispatchEvent()` method, invoked on the element that we want to dispatch the event to, and passing the event object as argument: